MLFP-90803-SP24-FinalProjects/Team13-ML-finalProject-Unveiling-the-Future-of-Women-in-STEM/README.md

 Additional Models
 This section must include which additional models you plan to use in your projects and how.
 The how should include a description of which questions will have the specific additional models or if you plan to add an additional question to your project to cover this requirement.

-- For question 1, the additional model used will be generalized linear regression.
-We will use this to try out a different type of regression that works well when the distribution is not normal.
+- For question 1, we will incorporate the ElasticNet model as an additional approach to regression analysis.
+Unlike traditional linear regression, ElasticNet combines the penalties of both Lasso and Ridge regression, making it suitable for datasets with multicollinearity or a large number of features.
+However, elasticNet did not yeild the best results, with low R-squared values and relatively high MSE.
+It failed to capture the underlying patterns in the data effectively.

 - For question 2, the additional model used will be ElasticNet.
 We will use this to try a regression that uses a combination of the different types of penalty terms, whereas the ridge model we tried used only one type of penalty term.
 - For question 3, the additional model used will be DBSCAN.
 We chose DBSCAN in hopes that it would create better clusters with our data, which has significant overlap.
 We tuned the epsilon and min number of samples.
 We also tested the model with both the scaled data set and with PCA.
 Lastly, we conducted additional feature engineering by limiting the data set to a single year to draw clearer insights from the clusters.